yixianwang/yixian-site/content/notes/a_concepts.md

   - in some scenarios, we want to search in different style.
 Where we have **non-clustered index**.
 Any table can have as many as **non-clustered index** as we want.
   - it's good for reading operation, but bad for insert or delete operations.
 That's also the reason we cannot have as many indexes as we want.
   - non-clustered index is table of content. clustered index is the data.
+- Views: A virtual table(just **reference**, that pointing to specific columns that supposed to be seen within the view) created from a query that includes one or more tables' data
+  - based on references we still can have update/delete those records in the table
+  - restrict data access from other user
+  - used to improve query speed
+  - simplify commonly used complex queries into one place
+- Store Procedure: A function directly written inside the database.
 - nowadays Postgres and Mysql supporting to store documents

 ### noSQL